 There is no preference as to whether the statement is included within a DAS or is submitted as an independent document.
 Inclusion within the DAS may reinforce the message that the development is contextual to and/or inspired by the history of the site and its surroundings.

-2. Pathway to success ii.
+ii.
 The Planning Application

 Supporting information